From Internal Diagnosis to External Auditing: A VLM-Driven Paradigm for Data-Free Online Backdoor Defense: Methodology

 A critical limitation of using standard VLMs for defense is their variable zero-shot performance on specialized downstream tasks.
 To address this, we introduce a Universal VLM Backbone that supports both embedding-based models (e.g., CLIP, SigLIP) and generative models (e.g., Qwen, Gemma), enhanced by a hybrid anchoring mechanism.

 \textbf{Universal Backbone Support.} For embedding-based VLMs, we compute the cosine similarity between the image embedding \( z_{img} \) and the text embeddings \( z_{text} \) of the candidate class labels.
 For generative VLMs, which are typically computationally intensive, we optimize inference using a Key-Value (KV) Cache strategy.
 We construct a prompt template \( Q \): ``Classify this image'', and evaluate the probability of the model generating specific class names as answers.
 By caching the visual features and the system prompt's hidden states, we avoid redundant computations for the invariant parts of the input.
-The classification logits are derived from the language modeling loss associated with each candidate label token, effectively converting the generative output into a discriminative probability distribution.
+Formally, letting $t_k$ be the first sub-word token of class $k$'s label and $P_\phi(\cdot \mid x, Q)$ the VLM's output distribution, the generative logit is $S^k_{\text{gen}} = \log P_\phi(t_k \mid x, Q)$, effectively converting generative output into a discriminative probability distribution.

 \textbf{Hybrid Anchors: Text and Prototypes.} To bridge the gap between general semantic knowledge and task-specific feature distributions, we employ a hybrid fusion strategy.
 While static text anchors provide high-level semantic guidance, they often fail to capture fine-grained intra-class variance.
-We therefore augment the auditor with dynamic visual prototypes (k-class centroids), denoted as $\mathcal{C} = \{c_1, \ldots, c_K\}$.
+Inspired by the success of prototype evolution \citep{zhu2025pathology} and CLIP-guided prototype refinement \cite{tan2025towards}, we augment the auditor with dynamic visual prototypes (k-class centroids), denoted as $\mathcal{C} = \{c_1, \ldots, c_K\}$.
 Specifically, given the normalized image embedding $z_{img}$ of an incoming test sample, we compute two distinct logit sets: (1) $S_{text}$, derived from the cosine similarity between $z_{img}$ and the predefined text anchors $\mathcal{T}$; and (2) $S_{proto}$, calculated as the similarity between $z_{img}$ and the current class centroids $\mathcal{C}$.
 Crucially, to adhere to our data-free constraint, $\mathcal{C}$ is initialized and refined online using samples from the test stream (detailed in Sec.
 4.5).
 The final VLM logits $S_{VLM}$ are obtained via the weighted fusion: where $\lambda$ is a balancing coefficient.
 This formulation allows the VLM teacher to use broad linguistic semantics while adapting to the specific visual manifold of the test stream.